Rhindle809/ILPSC/README.md

 # Other Stuff
 To change the default splash screen, drop your image in /etc/ and rename it splash.png<br/>
-Leave the ILPSC directory available and intact, the system relies on it
+Leave the ILPSC directory available and intact, the system relies on it<br/>
+This whole system has a hard dependency on the UZBL browser, other packages *may* work with tweaking, but everything is built around UZBL.
+Unfortunately the UZBL project is ostensibly abandoned and not available in Bullseye.
+You'll need to be running on top of Buster or navigate building UZBL from source.

 # Credits and other tutorials that put me in this direction
 https://fosskb.in/2017/01/14/building-a-raspberry-pi-kiosk/<br/>